trawat87/book/chapters/in/AmazonElasticBeanstalk.md

 Once an application is created, the VPC on it cannot be updated.

-To be able to launch the application in the VPC of your choice, click on "Configure More Options" button.
+To be able to launch the application in the VPC of your choice, click on `Configure More Options` button.

 ### Step 5: Select High Availability as Config Preset

-Once you click on "Configure More Options" button, AWS will take you to Advance Configuration page.
+Once you click on `Configure More Options` button, AWS will take you to Advance Configuration page.
 Select High Availaibility option as configuration present.
 This will allow you provision a load balancer for your application.